 The Strangers’ Hall reveals how they made a living.
 Notice, like other surrounding buildings, it has large downstairs windows.
 These allowed plenty of light inside for weaving on looms.
 With these new techniques, the Strangers helped to strengthen Norwich’s textiles industry.

 Also look for red-painted posts in the nearby lanes.
 They mark the boundaries of the Strangers’ former community and celebrate Norwich's textiles heritage.
 By the time the Strangers arrived, Norwich was famous for 'madder ware'.
-These were bright red clothes, made from the roots of madder plants.
-Finished red garments were sold nearby at a ‘madder market’.
+These were bright red clothes, made from the crushed roots of madder plants and sold nearby at a ‘madder market’.

 Norwich’s signature colour though is yellow.
 The city’s famous yellow goods range from mustard to sports cars.
 It’s fitting that The Strangers’ Hall is painted yellow as it was the Strangers who helped to popularise the colour here.

 With the Strangers’ Hall on your left continue to a set of red bollards.
 Turn left and go into the uphill lane past St Gregory’s church.
 Leave the churchyard by taking the diagonal path to the left with a boat-shaped artwork set in the ground.

 Bear left past The Strangers Coffee House and continue into Lower Goat Lane, another narrow uphill street.
 At the top you will emerge opposite the City Hall clock tower.
 Turn left again and head towards the Guildhall, the smaller dark building that looks a bit like another church.
 Stop by the series of bicycle racks facing the Guildhall’s chequered end wall.